-The City of Marysville allotted \$92,545 of its annual CDBG allocation for the rehabilitation of approximately 82 residential units.
-This activity supports the Affordable Housing strategy identified in the PY2019 Annual Action Plan (AAP).
+The City of Marysville allotted \$100,000 of its annual CDBG allocation for the rehabilitation of approximately 75 residential units.
+This activity supports the Affordable Housing strategy identified in the PY2021 Annual Action Plan (AAP).
+As housing costs continue to rise, it is more important than ever to help retain existing housing stock in a safe and livable manner and assist residents to stay in their homes.

-In support of the Homeless Needs strategy identified in the 2019 AAP, \$14,000 was awarded to assist homeless and at risk of homelessness individuals and families with affordable housing and supportive services, which enable them to obtain and maintain stable housing and employment.
-In all, 27 families were assisted by these funds, exceeding the goal of 20.
+In support of the Homeless Needs strategy identified in the 2021 AAP, about \$17,500 was awarded to assist homeless and at risk of homelessness individuals and families with affordable housing and supportive services, which enable them to obtain and maintain stable housing and employment.
+In all, 26 families were assisted by these funds, exceeding the goal of 25.

-A capital project, which will provide residents of a low-income areas with improved safety and infrastructure received funding in PY2019, supporting the non-housing Community Development Need identified in the 2019 AAP.
-The project was completed and has increased resident safety and improved connectivity.
+Capital projects, which will provide residents of a low-income areas with improved access to upgraded facilities, received funding in PY2021, supporting the non-housing Community Development Need identified in the 2021 AAP.
+The projects were completed, one coming in under budget, and provide access to upgraded facilities.

-Thirty seven thousand, eight hundred and one dollars of the PY2019 allocation was awarded in support of the Non-Homeless Special Needs strategy to agencies that serve low-income seniors and persons with disabilities as well as youth.
-These funds allowed approximately 28 low-income senior and disabled households to receive services, which allowed them to retain their current housing, and reduce the feeling of isolation and assist in providing in-home meals.
-A program provided by the local food bank now has "food pantries" in all of the middle and high schools that serve Marysville, providing food security for low-income students.
-Once schools were closed based on state guidance in response to COVID-19, the Food Bank adapted their program to serve students even though they were not in school.
-These programs were impacted by the COIVD-19 pandemic, restricting their abilities to serve those in great need.
-The Food for Thought Backpack program was forced to adapt to serving students that were no longer in the classroom, and Volunteer Chore Services had to restrict their services to only those which could be conducted outside and ensure no actual contact with the clients they serve.
+Just over \$37,000 of the PY2021 allocation was awarded in support of the Non-Homeless Special Needs strategy to agencies that serve lowincome seniors and persons with disabilities as well as youth.
+These funds provided low-income senior and disabled households to receive services, which allowed them to retain their current housing, and reduce the feeling of isolation and assist in providing in-home meals.
+A program provided by the local food bank to provide meals to low income/homeless students has proven to fill an ever-growing need in the Marysville community.
+The program again met its expected goals.
+These programs have been impacted by the COIVD-19 pandemic, restricting their abilities to serve those in great need, but have adapted in many ways to be more efficient.